Gabriel Pierini

-Gabriel Henrique Pierini (born 4 May 2000) is a Brazilian professional footballer who plays as a midfielder for Confiança, on loan from Cuiabá.
+Gabriel Henrique Pierini (born 4 May 2000) is a Brazilian professional footballer.

 Club career

-Pierini played for Cruzeiro, Atlético Mineiro, América Mineiro, Luverdense, Cuiabá and Flamengo as a youth.
+Born in Fernandópolis, São Paulo, but raised in Várzea Grande, Mato Grosso, Pierini played for Cruzeiro, Atlético Mineiro, América Mineiro, Luverdense, Cuiabá and Flamengo as a youth.
 He made his senior debut in the 2017 Copa FMF with Luverdense, and first started to appear with Cuiabá in the same competition the following year, as the latter used an under-20 squad in the entire tournament.

 Pierini was promoted to Cuiabá's first team squad for the 2020 campaign, and played his first match on 29 January 2020, in a 1–0 Campeonato Mato-Grossense away win against former club Luverdense.
 After being only a backup option, he made his Série B debut on 24 November, coming on as a first-half substitute for injured Lucas Hernández in a 0–2 away loss against Confiança, but also left the match due to an injury late on.

 On 11 December 2020, Pierini renewed his contract until 2023.

+On 15 August 2024, Pierini joined Hong Kong Premier League club Tai Po.